leekaize/leekaize-dot-com/_posts/2025-04-07-using-rss-to-get-or-share-ideas.md

 title: "Using RSS to get or share ideas"
 date: 2025-04-07 12:00:00+0800
 description: Explore a life of using RSS as a primary information source.
-tags: technology, ideas, knowledge
+tags: rss, blogs
-categories: ideas
+categories: ideas, technology
 ---

 For those who have never used RSS, it is a tool that allows us to subscribe to feeds from different sources: News, YouTube, Organisation Updates, Personal Blogs etc.